nsidc/NSIDC-Data-Access-Notebook/README.md

     ```jupyter lab```

 This should open a browser window displaying your current working directory contents.
-Navigate to the `notebooks` folder and click on the `NSIDC DAAC Customize and Access Data Tutorial.ipynb` file.
+Navigate to the `notebooks` folder and click on the `Customize and Access NSIDC Data.ipynb` file.
 You can now interact with the notebook to explore and access data.

 # Usage with Docker